gersteinlab/shiny-dim-reduction/README.md

 ## Installing Rtools

-If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend Rtools >= Rtools40.
+To use this tool's dimensionality reduction & visualization workflow, we recommend Rtools >= Rtools40.

 You can download an installer for Rtools40 from https://cran.r-project.org/bin/windows/Rtools.
 For reproducibility, the following settings were used in development: